jasonkylefrank/Front-end-Curriculum/Redux/README.md

 <strong>Todo:</strong> Somewhere discuss the notion of the Redux <code>store</code> being like a <strong>"model"</strong>, and React <strong>components</strong> taking on the role of both <strong>"view-model"</strong> and <strong>"view"</strong>.
 </p>

+## A note about learning Redux
+When I was first learning React (without Redux), I found it easy to get started by learning just a few concepts.
+I didn't feel like I had to understand a bunch of things just to reach a "critical mass" that would allow me to get going.

+In contrast, Redux (and even more so Facebook's Flux) requires you to understand more pieces before you can be comfortable doing much.
+Its one of those things where you just need to reach a certain plateau of concepts, and then you'll be fine.